 The Company uses a non-IFRS financial performance measure namely Adjusted EBITDA and certain key performance indicators which are described below.
-Many of these non-IFRS measures and key performance indicators do not have any standardized meaning prescribed by the International Financial Reporting Standards ("IFRS") and are unlikely to be comparable to similarly titled measures reported by other companies.
+Many of these non-IFRS measures and key performance indicators do not have any standardized meaning prescribed by IFRS and are unlikely to be comparable to similarly titled measures reported by other companies.
 Readers are cautioned that the disclosure of these metrics is meant to add to, and not to replace, the discussion of financial results determined in accordance with IFRS.
 Management uses IFRS, non-IFRS measures and certain key performance indicators when planning, monitoring and evaluating the Company's performance.

 The non-IFRS measures and key performance indicators should not be considered as alternatives to, or more meaningful than, measures of financial performance determined in accordance with IFRS as indicators of performance.
-The terms and definitions of the non-IFRS measures and a reconciliation to the most directly comparable IFRS measures are presented in the management's discussion and analysis of financial condition and results of operation of the Company, dated June 29, 2022, as at and for the years ended April 30, 2022 and 2021.
+The terms and definitions of the non-IFRS measures and a reconciliation to the most directly comparable IFRS measures are presented in the management's discussion and analysis of financial condition and results of operation of the Company, dated June 27, 2024, as at and for Fiscal 2024 and the financial year ended April 30, 2023 ("Fiscal 2023").